kacperzuk/seconn/README.md

 When EncryptedData (0x02) frame is received, the receiver should:

 1. verify that payload has length that is a multiply of 16B (otherwise silently discard)
-1. verify that the CBC-MAC signature (first 16B) is valid for the remainder of payload (ciphertext) (otherwise silently discard this frame)
+1. verify that the ECBC-MAC signature (first 16B) is valid for the remainder of payload (ciphertext) (otherwise silently discard this frame)
 2. decrypt ciphertext using CBC decryption with AES
 3. drop first block of plaintext (16B)
 4. read value of last byte of plaintext (PN)